undeadgrishnackh/sw_craftsmanship_dojo/README.md

 - Not only responding to change, but also steadily adding value
 - Not only individuals and interactions, but also a community of professionals
 - Not only customer collaboration, but also productive partnerships

+---

+## The coding dojo handbook

+Thanks to Emily Bache, in late 2013 was released the book "["The coding dojo handbook"](https://leanpub.com/codingdojohandbook)" as a master piece to empower everyone to start their own dojos and to pursue for SW Craftsmanship, pride and fun in our work.

+---

+## a completely NEW learning path.

+After almost 3 years and a half of experiments, and thanks to my XPeppers' friend and expecially to Pietro di Bello, it's publically available the "library" we used to train developers to become craftsmen.
+All the details in the theory section.